 - Can they access your DEI policy?

-Ultimately, hiring from HBCUs requires allyship.
-You need to be intentional with your actions to build trust and credibility and allocate appropriate resources to it.
+Ultimately, you need to be intentional with your actions to build trust and credibility and allocate appropriate resources to it.
 Most importantly, approach this with the right narrative - diversity is not a vanity metric, diverse businesses perform better.